ehlkristofhenrik/bansshee/README.md

 ### What is this?

 Banish is my university thesis/hobby project.
 My goal is to provide an SSH server with some very spicy AI features.
 I want to bring some new and fresh paradigms to the table.
+This should mostly be used for remote servers eg.: AWS.

+Proposed features:
+- AI security guard based on project management software ( An AI categorizes your command and based on rulesets either allows or denies the command being executed. )
+- Integration with major agile project managers ( Agile software defined what you will do, and the AI will determine whether it is you or not based on your current tasks )
+- Tunable security
+- 2FA for security critical commands
+- Both inline and transparent modes
+- Server and proxy
+- Plugin support

 ### Why though?